zhangmengjing/test2.github.io/README.md

 This special session aims at bringing together researchers and professionals from academia and industry from around the world for showcasing, discussing, and reviewing the whole spectrum of technological opportunities, challenges, solutions, and emerging applications in knoweldge-driven multi-modal deep analysis for multimedia,.
 We especially encourage original work based on interdisciplinary research, such as computer science and social science, where quantitative evidence is available demonstrating the mutual advantage of such an approach.

-Topics of particular interest include, but are not limited to:
+<b>Topics of particular interest include, but are not limited to:</b>
 * Multi-modal representation learning with knowledge
 * Multi-modal data fusion with knowledge
-> * Knowledge representation for multi-modal data
+* Knowledge representation for multi-modal data
-> * Deep cross-modality alignment with knowledge
+* Deep cross-modality alignment with knowledge
-> * Methodology and architectures to improve model explainability with knowledge
+* Methodology and architectures to improve model explainability with knowledge
-> * Multi-modal deep analysis for innovative multimedia applications, such as person reidentification, social network analysis, cross-modal retrieval, recommendation systems and so on.
+* Multi-modal deep analysis for innovative multimedia applications, such as person reidentification, social network analysis, cross-modal retrieval, recommendation systems and so on.

 ## Important Dates

-> Submission of papers:
+<b>Submission of papers:</b>
-> * Regular Paper submission (including Special Sessions) : November 29, 2020
+* Regular Paper submission (including Special Sessions) : November 29, 2020
-> * Submission of papers to workshops and other tracks : March 13, 2021
+* Submission of papers to workshops and other tracks : March 13, 2021
-> * Industry/Application track paper submission : March 22, 2021
+* Industry/Application track paper submission : March 22, 2021

 ## Organizing Team